Joint Debiased Representation Learning and Imbalanced Data Clustering

-\paragraph{Joint Representation Learning and Image Clustering} In recent years, several studies~\cite{tao2018rdec,li2020deep,chen2020stochastic} have explored the combination of deep clustering with representation learning.
-Examples are,~\cite{yang2016joint} proposed JULE which jointly learns convnet features and clusters within a recurrent framework,~\cite{wu2019deep} proposed a deep comprehensive correlation mining (DCCM) that learns correlations behind the unlabeled data by supervision pseudo-label and triplet mutual information. \cite{caron2018deep} introduced an end-to-end training of visual features on a large dataset with a loss that attempts to preserve the information flowing through the reconstruction decoder network~\cite{guo2017improved}.
+\textit{Joint Representation Learning and Image Clustering} Recent studies~\cite{tao2018rdec,li2020deep,chen2020stochastic} have explored the combination of deep clustering with representation learning.
+Examples are,~\cite{yang2016joint} proposed JULE which jointly learns convnet features and clusters within a recurrent framework,~\cite{wu2019deep} proposed a deep comprehensive correlation mining (DCCM) that learns correlations behind the unlabeled data by supervision pseudo-label and triplet mutual information. \cite{caron2018deep} introduced an end-to-end training of visual features on a large dataset with a loss that attempts to preserve the information flowing through the reconstruction decoder network~\cite{guo2017improved,soleymani2022deep}.
 SCAN~\cite{van2020scan} proposed a two-step approach for image clustering.
 In first step, they use pretrained model and KNN while at the second step the clustering model is trained by imposing consistent predictions among neighbors.
 Another recent study, similar to our work, is deep fair clustering~\cite{li2020deep}, that aims to alleviate sensitive features during data partitioning by balancing the distribution of subgroups in each cluster.
 However, deep fair clustering only considers protected attributes such as skin color and does not consider statistical features and data distributions of each cluster.
 These and other previous studies such as SCAN~\cite{van2020scan}, IIC~\cite{ji2019invariant}, DCCM~\cite{wu2019deep} do not address problems arising due to small disjuncts, observations from imbalanced long-tailed distributions or out-of-distribution samples.

-\paragraph{Learning Imbalanced Long-tailed Distribution} Since objects, events, and visual concepts appear with different frequencies in the real-world dataset, models have to be adapted to take these irregularities into account.
-In \textit{supervised deep learning} various approaches tackle this problem either by modifying the data distribution or by defining a new cost-sensitive loss~\cite{cao2019learning}.
+\textit{Learning Imbalanced Long-tailed Distribution} Various approaches tackle learning imbalanced distribution in supervised deep learning either by modifying the data distribution or by defining a new cost-sensitive loss~\cite{cao2019learning,rezaei2020generative,rezaei2018generative}.
 Our work is similar to Task-Adaptive Meta-Learning (TAML)~\cite{lee2019learning, wang2021revisiting} which handles imbalance problems through statistical representations using meta-learning procedures.
-StatDEC adapts this idea and transfer it to an unsupervised learning task.
+Here, we adapt this idea and transfer it to an unsupervised learning task.